cryptostorm/torstorm/README.md

 torstorm is a free service provided by cryptostorm that provides access to .onion sites without requiring Tor browser, similar to what [Tor2web](https://tor2web.org/) offers.

+Note to cryptostorm members: Thanks to our [DeepDNS](http://deepdns.net/) setup, cryptostorm members can go directly to any .onion (or .i2p) site without torstorm.

 ### Usage

 To use the torstorm service, simply replace the `.onion` part of a `.onion` URL with `.torstorm.org`.
 Once you're on that .onion page, and further .onion links will be automatically replaced with .torstorm.org.